 \subsection{Neural Architecture Search}

 Neural architecture search (NAS) aims at searching for a desirable neural architecture from a large architecture collection.
-It has received increasing interest in various medical image analysis tasks, such as image classification~\cite{dondeti2020deep}, localization~\cite{jiang2020elixirnet}, segmentation~\cite{wang2021bix}, and reconstruction~\cite{yan2020neural}.
+It has received increasing interest in various medical image analysis tasks, such as image classification~\cite{dondeti2020deep}, localization~\cite{jiang2020elixirnet}, segmentation~\cite{weng2019unet}, and reconstruction~\cite{yan2020neural}.
 Much of the focus has been on the design of search space and search strategy.
-For example, Weng\etal\cite{weng2019unet} introduced NAS-Unet for 2D medical image segmentation which consists of different primitive operation sets for down-sampling cell and up-sampling cell.
-Zhu\etal\cite{zhu2019v} proposed V-NAS for volumetric medical image segmentation that designed a search space including 2D, 3D, or pseudo-3D (P3D) convolutions.
-As for the search strategy, existing researches can be categorized into three classes: the evolutionary algorithm~\cite{real2019regularized}, reinforcement learning~\cite{zoph2018learning}, and gradient-based differentiable methods~\cite{liu2019darts}.
+For example, Weng\etal\cite{weng2019unet} introduced NAS-Unet for 2D medical image segmentation, which consists of different primitive operation sets for down- and up-sampling cells.
+Zhu\etal\cite{zhu2019v} proposed V-NAS for volumetric medical image segmentation that built a search space including 2D, 3D, or pseudo-3D (P3D) convolutions.
+As for the search strategy, existing research can be categorized into three classes: the evolutionary algorithm~\cite{real2019regularized}, reinforcement learning~\cite{zoph2018learning}, and gradient-based differentiable methods~\cite{liu2019darts}.

-However, there are still two aspects of the research gap that will be addressed in this paper.
-First, we embed NAS to the pixel-wise regression task in medical imaging (\eg, dose prediction).
-Second, we investigate the effectiveness of NAS in ensemble learning, as most of the existing methods focus on searching for the single best model, ignoring the value of enormous architecture candidates.